A125X/Stock-Prices-Analysis-And-Prediction/README.md

 # Stock Prices Analysis And Prediction

-I used KerasTuner HyperModel for LSTM models, along with yahoo finance data to predict changes in the Bitcoin price.
-In conclusion, error is too big to use it in somewhat useful way, which proves Effective Maket Theory.
+I used KerasTuner HyperModel for LSTM models, along with yahoo finance price data of multiple assets to predict changes in the Bitcoin price.